PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 lowerer scope locals.
 Focused runtime tests verify shared scope identity, exact argument policy, and ordered results.

+### Shared pre-Concat NHWC composite owner

+The three-stage pre-ConCat NHWC composite now lives in `passes/pre_concat_nhwc_layout.py`.
+It runs indexed cleanup, quantized indexed cleanup, and the legacy fallback in the original order, forwards layout state and diagnostics only to the first two stages, and produces the same bounded aggregate counter from the same recognized detail keys.

+The existing lowerer function remains as a one-return compatibility wrapper, so its three direct production uses, recovery-orchestration callback, public test imports, arguments, and result schema are unchanged.
+The legacy wrapper also remains available.
+The pass module imports existing owners directly and does not depend on the lowerer or callback injection.

 ### Explicit topology checkpoints

 Five existing direct topological-sort calls now have stable phase identities: